andersonjune/dsci510-lab1/README.md

 3. Copy the path of lab1.py.
 4. Type python+space+path of the file.
 5. Then you can command this file.
-The picture, when successful, should be like this.
+The picture, when successful, should be like this: